 Title:The Economics of the Fifth Generation Cellular Network

-TitleEtc:, Professor, University of North Carolina-Greensboro, USA
+TitleEtc:, Professor, Bryan School of Business and Economics, University of North Carolina-Greensboro, USA

 Abstract:The Fifth Generation (5G) cellular services are expected to be commercially available in developed countries from as early as the late 2018.
 The development of 5G networks, platforms and devices certainly require high investments.
 There are, however, important economic benefits as well as psychological or intangible benefits associated with 5G.
 The proposed presentation will review these benefits.
 It will analyze how 5G services, singly or in combination with other technologies, are likely to have a transformative impact on a number of online activities.
 Especially it will look at how 5G can be combined with artificial intelligence (AI), Internet of Things (IoT), blockchain and augmented reality (AR)/virtual reality (VR) to transform consumer experience.